sonamkadam25/FoodFusion/README.md

    In the server folder
    npm run dev

-# Usage
+🚀 Usage

-    Sign Up/Login: Create an account or log in with existing credentials.
+🧍‍♀️ Sign Up/Login – Create or log in to your account.

-    Browse and Search: View available food items by category or use the search feature.
+🍕 Browse and Search – Explore categories or use the search bar to find dishes.

-    Add to Cart: Select items, specify quantity and size, then add them to the cart.
+🛒 Add to Cart – Choose size, quantity, and add to cart.

-    Checkout: Review your cart and place an order.
+💰 Checkout – Review and confirm your order.

-    View Order History: Check previously ordered items in the "My Orders" section.
+📦 Order History – Track all your past orders.

-# Future Enhancements
+🌟 Future Enhancements

-    Real-Time Order Tracking: Allow users to track their orders in real-time.
+📍 Real-Time Order Tracking – View live order progress.

-    Scheduled Deliveries: Users can schedule orders for later times.
+⏰ Scheduled Deliveries – Schedule orders for specific times.

-    Personalized Recommendations: Provide food recommendations based on user preferences and past orders.
+💡 Personalized Recommendations – Get smart suggestions based on history.

-    Loyalty Rewards Program: Introduce a rewards system for frequent users.
+🎁 Loyalty Rewards Program – Earn points and enjoy exclusive discounts.

 # Contributing